-Joe Spielberger is the Policy Counsel at POGO, where he advocates in Congress and the executive branch to strengthen whistleblower rights, protect a merit based civil service, and promote government ethics and transparency.
+Joe Spielberger is the policy counsel at POGO's Effective and Accountable Government team, where he advocates in Congress and the executive branch to strengthen whistleblower rights, protect a merit based civil service, and promote government ethics and transparency.

 He previously worked in state and local government for the Maryland House Judiciary Committee and the Baltimore City Mayor’s Office of Human Services.